Ostyantic/reading-notes/Class04.md

 ## **Semantics**

-In programming, Semantics refers to the meaning of a piece of code.
+In programming, semantics refers to the meaning of a piece of code.
 Below are a few example of semantic elements:

 `<h1>` - A top level header